aptech/docs/docs/CR-keepdataloop.rst

 Commas are optional in *variable_list*.

-Retains only the specified variables in the output data set.
-Any variables referenced must already exist, either as elements of the source data set, or as the result of a previous `make`, `vector`, or `code` statement.
+Retains only the specified variables in the output dataset.
+Any variables referenced must already exist, either as elements of the source dataset, or as the result of a previous `make`, `vector`, or `code` statement.

-If neither `keep` nor `drop` is used, the output data set will contain all variables from the source data set, as well as any newly defined variables.
+If neither `keep` nor `drop` is used, the output dataset will contain all variables from the source dataset, as well as any newly defined variables.
 The effects of multiple `keep` and `drop` statements are cumulative.